 (3) Lifestyle Changes and Natural Remedies

-In short, the best option for treatment is to go all-natural.
+While the pharmaceutical options will always have their place, and its up to each one of us to choose what is best for us, it's undeniable that doing all we can naturally to assist in the changes and processes of our bodies is essential to our health.
 To start, a well-balanced diet high in hair growth nutrients can aid in the reduction of hair loss.
 Some of these nutrients include protein for strengthening hair and hair follicles and Omega 3 & 6 for steroid hormone production affected by menopause.

 - Healthy habits such as lowering stress.

-The key is to focus on the natural supplement of nutrients that directly promote healthy scalp in women with hair loss after menopause.
-One such remedy is saw palmetto.
+The key is to focus on the natural supplement of nutrients that directly promote a healthy scalp in women with hair loss after menopause.
+Consuming an anti-inflammatory diet, low in sugar, is essential for natural balance of hormones and treating symptoms.
+We highly recommend Dr. Mary Haver and her book The Galveston Diet for easy, nutritious recipes and advice on navigating menopausal symptoms through food choices.

 Preventions and Treatments for Hair Loss with Menopause: Can Saw Palmetto Help Thinning Hair in Women?

 Saw palmetto, a plant with small berries, is known as a natural remedy to treat hair loss.
-It has long been used as a herbal remedy and has been used by Native Americans as medicine and food for hundreds of years.
+It has long been used as a herbal remedy and by Native Americans as medicine and food for hundreds of years.

 Saw palmetto is available in different forms such as tablets, capsules, and topical oils.
 Which one is best for you?
 This article gives more insight into the differences, but it’s interesting to know that topical oils will be placed directly onto the scalp and massaged into the roots – directly where it needs it.
 Pills, on the other hand, will metabolize and the benefits circulate the entire body.
 Regardless of which saw palmetto delivery system you use, it is crucial you find the highest potency saw palmetto available.